Warning...Local Colorado Springs, Colorado Mortgage Broker Finally Reveals The Insider Secrets Other Mortgage Brokers Don't Want Consumers To Know About Obtaining A Mortgage

-Colorado Springs, Colorado Based Mortgage Lender Rebekah Radice reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+Colorado Springs, Colorado Based Mortgage Lender Kris VandenEinde reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give consumers all the facts so they can make an educated decision when obtaining a mortgage.

-Colorado Springs, CO -- (ReleaseWire) -- 11/22/2010 -- Local Colorado Springs Mortgage Lender Rebekah Radice reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.
+Colorado Springs, CO -- (ReleaseWire) -- 10/28/2011 --Local Colorado Springs Mortgage Lender Kris VandenEinde reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.

 "The only way for consumers to make an educated decision is to have all of the facts.
-Let's face it most consumers are simply uneducated when it comes to obtaining the best mortgage product to fit their financial needs and goals." says Rebekah Radice, a mortgage originator based in Colorado Springs, Colorado.
+Let's face it most consumers are simply uneducated when it comes to obtaining the best mortgage product to fit their financial needs and goals." says Kris VandenEinde, a mortgage originator based in Colorado Springs, Colorado.

 For most consumers a mortgage is the single largest financial transaction they will make during their lifetime.
 In fact, most mortgage payments account for approximately 32% of consumer's monthly income.